-Provide details about the kind of writing you see yourself doing in your professional life or how you might use this program to advance your teaching career.
+Topic: Describe the kind of writing you see yourself doing in your professional life or how you might use this program to advance your teaching career.
 Educational goals beyond the master’s level, if applicable, are also relevant.
 Try to place your objectives within a context that includes your past experience.
-Especially given that this is a writing program, use the statement as an opportunity to demonstrate your writing skills.
+Especially given that this is a writing program, use the statement as an opportunity to demonstrate your writing skills

 Two letters of recommendation

 While the official Recommendation Form is required, an actual letter from the recommender is preferred.

 Recommended minimum undergraduate cumulative GPA of 2.5 (on a 4.0 scale)